sree7k7/github-to-aws-codepipeline/README.md

 - In AWS IAM console, click: Identity provider → Choose: OpenID Connect.

-- For the provider URL: Use https://token.actions.githubusercontent.com
+- For the provider URL: Use <https://token.actions.githubusercontent.com>
 - For the "Audience": Use `sts.amazonaws.com`

 - After, adding GitHub [OICD](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) provider to IAM.
 Execute [this](CloudFormation/github-iam.yml) CloudFormation script in Account A. Copy the IAM role from output section.

-### Codecommit:
+### Codecommit

 1. Create a new repository in AWS codecommit (e.g: `github-codepipeline`).
 2. Clone [this](https://github.com/sree7k7/github-to-aws-codepipeline) github repo.